Pvp-man51/SimpleWebBrowser/README.md

 Just a little Web Browser (Tabs included!)

 # About
-I created the Web Browser in PyCharm (soif you want to change something or do something else you probably need PyCharm)<br />Link: www.jetbrains.com/pycharm/download
+I created the Web Browser in PyCharm (so if you want to change something or do something else you probably need PyCharm)<br />Link: www.jetbrains.com/pycharm/download